RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 6 : Deploy a multi-tier application using docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Introduction:** Here, we are deploying a petclinic application with 2 docker container, one for Mysql and one for petclinic.
+Here, we are deploying a petclinic application with 2 docker containers, one for Mysql and one for petclinic.

 1. Create docker template for Mysql and petclinic